Home

 Step 3: Next, we need to recreate the non-existent "Part 2a".
 We can do this by finding out which cards were in the whole of "Part 2" before it was split, and which cards are currently in "Part 2b".
 The cards that appeared in the whole of "Part 2" before it was split are those marked by 1s in "Row A".
 Therefore, we create a new row based on those cards on a separate piece of paper, and we will call the new row, "Row B".
 "Row B" will consist of: the 4, 7, jack, and queen of spades; the ace, 5, 7, 9, 10 and king of clubs; the ace, 2, 3, 7, 10, jack and king of hearts; and the 2, 4, 5, 6, 7, 10, jack and king of diamonds.

 Step 4: We then decode "Part 2b".
 This is decoded normally as if it were an extension of "Part 2a".
 We write a row underneath "Row B" of the cards that were marked with 0s in "Row B".
 We then go through "Part 2b" as normal, marking cards that are present with 1s and those that are absent with 0s, and making new rows as needed.
-In this example, 4 rows are needed to decode "Part 2b", which added to the first row (Row B) makes 5 rows needed to decode both "Part 2a" and "Part 2b".
+In this example, four rows are needed to decode "Part 2b", which added to the first row (Row B) makes 5 rows needed to decode both "Part 2a" and "Part 2b".
 The last row has only one card in it: the 7 of clubs.

-Step 5: On a separate piece of paper, we then create a list of all the cards marked with 1s in "Row B".
+Step 5: On a separate piece of paper, we then create a list of all the cards marked with 1s in the top row of "Row B".
 We will call this list, "Row C".
 In this example, "Row C" will contain the cards: the 4, jack and queen of spades; the ace, 5, 10 and king of clubs; the 2, 3, 7, 10 and king of hearts; and the 2, 4 and 5 of diamonds.

 We decode "Part 3" of the pack normally using "Row C".
 Cards that are absent are marked with 0s; those that are present are marked with 1s.
 We finish this row and create new rows underneath until we finish "Part 3".
 We end up using 3 rows to decode "Part 3".
 The last one contains 3 cards: the 5 of clubs, the 10 of hearts and the 4 of diamonds.